 • Tax and shipping settings are mapped.

-Step 3 β€” Configure category mapping
+Step 3 โ€” Configure Category Mapping

 The channel auto-suggests a Google Product Category for each product.
-Auto-suggestions are usually 60–80% accurate.
+Auto-suggestions are usually 60โ€“80% accurate.
 Open the Product Status view and check a sample of 20 products.

-For products mapped to the wrong category, edit Google product category directly on the product page in Shopify, or batch-edit via CSV import.
-Always pick the most specific (5th-level) category available β€” Apparel & Accessories > Clothing > Shirts & Tops > Dress Shirts ranks dramatically better than Apparel & Accessories > Clothing.
+Always pick the most specific 5th-level category available โ€” Apparel & Accessories > Clothing > Shirts & Tops > Dress Shirts ranks dramatically better than Apparel & Accessories > Clothing.

-Step 4 β€” Map the basic attributes
+Step 4 โ€” Map the Basic Attributes

-In the Google channel settings, go to Product feed β†’ Attributes.
+In the Google channel settings, go to Product feed โ†’ Attributes.
 Map at minimum:

 Google attributeShopify source